jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-encryption/load-balancer/README.md

 * Administrative access to the OpenShift Cluster being used to evaluate AMQ Stream Proxy
 * OpenShift CLI (oc)
-* AMQ Stream Operator is installed namespace wide
+* AMQ Streams Operator is installed namespace wide
 * Apache Kafka CLI

 # Deploying the Example